yoshua70/next-fullstack-supabase-starter/README.md

 helpers # Generic helpers folders for things such as constants and function to be re-used throughout the project. lib # External libraries for import in other files.
 ```

+### Supabase
+The supabase client can be found inside of lib/supabase-client.ts.